-A resource partnership is available as recognition to organizations (nongovernmental organization, government agency, corporation, or university) that provide resources, including financial, in-kind, human, and technical resources, to support Rotary club or district projects or events through either Rotary International or The Rotary Foundation.
-Organizations may make contributions without seeking status as a resource partner.
-(October 2015 Trustees Mtg., Dec.
-30)
+A resource partnership is a formal relationship between Rotary International and/or The Rotary Foundation and another organization such as a nongovernmental organization, government agency, charitable foundation, corporation, or university that provides a short-term (less than 3 years) allocation of resources, including financial, in-kind, human, and technical resources, to support Rotary International or The Rotary Foundation projects or events.
+(September 2017 Trustees Mtg., Dec.
+43)